 Contact Us

-Email: info@cacll.org
+[email protected]

 Read Our Privacy Policy

-Why Become a Certified Child Life Specialist?
+Why Become a Certified Specialist (CCLS)?

-CACLL endorses the CLC certification process.
+CACLL endorses the ACLP certification process.

 “Child life certification fosters uniform and improved standards of practice and ethical conduct while it enhances the status and credibility of the profession.
 It validates professional knowledge and provides a sense of professional pride and achievement.
 In addition, child life certification provides a mechanism to protect the general public from untrained individuals entering a therapeutic relationship with children and families."1